This Is the County In the Rochester, MN Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The Rochester, MN, metro area consists of Olmsted County, Wabasha County, Fillmore County, and one other county.
-In the past week, there were an average of 77.2 new coronavirus cases every day per 100,000 Rochester residents, greater than the national figure.
-The metro area’s average daily case growth in the most recent week is an increase from the week prior, when there was an average of 44.5 daily new cases per 100,000 Rochester residents.
+In the past week, there were an average of 7.6 new coronavirus cases every day per 100,000 Rochester residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 74.2 daily new cases per 100,000 Rochester residents.

 The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Rochester metro area, COVID-19 is growing the fastest in Wabasha County.
-There were an average of 115.2 new cases per day per 100,000 residents in Wabasha County during the past week, the most of the four counties in Rochester with available data.
+Within the Rochester metro area, COVID-19 is growing the fastest in Dodge County.
+There were an average of 11.3 new cases per day per 100,000 residents in Dodge County during the past week, the most of the four counties in Rochester with available data.

 Case growth in the Rochester metro area varies at the county level.
-In Olmsted County, for example, there were an average of 69.4 new cases per day per 100,000 residents in the past week -- the least of any county in Rochester and more than the case growth rate in Wabasha County.
+In Olmsted County, for example, there were an average of 7.0 new cases per day per 100,000 residents in the past week -- the least of any county in Rochester and more than the case growth rate in Dodge County.

-Just as Wabasha County is driving the growth of COVID-19 in the Rochester area, it also has the highest incidence of cases overall.
-As of November 11, there were a total of 15,359.6 confirmed cases per 100,000 residents in Wabasha County, the most of the four counties in the metro area.
-For comparison, the U.S. has so far reported 14,268.3 cases per 100,000 Americans nationwide.
+While Dodge County is driving the growth of COVID-19 in the Rochester area, it does not have the highest incidence of cases overall.
+As of November 19, there were a total of 15,811.1 confirmed cases per 100,000 residents in Dodge County, the second most of the four counties in the metro area.
+For comparison, the U.S. has so far reported 14,517.7 cases per 100,000 Americans nationwide.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
-In Wabasha County, unemployment peaked at 8.5% in May 2020.
+In Dodge County, unemployment peaked at 8.2% in May 2020.
 As of June 2021, the county's unemployment rate was 3.5%.

 These are all the counties in Minnesota where COVID-19 is slowing (and where it's still getting worse).